Yoldark34/lighthouse-staking-dashboard/README.md

 * Alway display eth gains
 * Display status of validators (was very hard to do)
 * Built in alerts
+* Display attestation, aggregate and proposed count per validators
+* Keep tracks of daily and montly income

 # TODO
-* Add aggregated and proposed blocks in the validator table (there is only attestation right now)
+* ~Add aggregated and proposed blocks in the validator table (there is only attestation right now)~

 # Issues
 * Cpu usage can't be displayed as it is not provided